To build your own Itinerary, click to add an item to your Itinerary basket.

 The Suffragists was a peaceful campaigning group led by Millicent Fawcett, while the Suffragettes were created and run by Emmeline Pankhurst and her daughters.
 The Suffragettes were the group known for smashing windows, hunger strikes and causing general destruction, while the Suffragists focused on petitions, pamphlets and peaceful protest.

-The actions of the suffragettes drew criticism, especially when they burned down David Lloyd George’s house in 1913.
-David Lloyd George had always been more supportive than his peers so targeting him seemed counter-productive.
+Emmeline Pankhurst and her daughters wanted the vote by any tactic necessary and the actions of the suffragettes drew criticism, especially when they burned down David Lloyd George’s house in 1913.
+David Lloyd George had always been more supportive than his peers, so targeting him seemed counter-productive.
 Prime Minister Asquith had long been steadfast in his opposition of women’s suffrage and it wasn’t until David Lloyd George replaced him that votes for women seemed possible.

 Millicent Fawcett on the other hand, took a moderate position and distanced herself from the actions of the suffragettes as she believed the campaign would fail if MPs were alienated.